Shamrock Shuffle, Polar Plunge give participants a chance to get back outdoors

 Saturday morning was particularly action-packed for Pulaski Countians with running enthusiasts and St. Patrick's Day lovers heading to Stonebrook Center in Burnside for the 9th annual Shamrock Shuffle, the popular 5K hosted by the Somerset-Pulaski County Chamber of Commerce.

+Medals were awarded for men and women in several age categories.
+Prior to the big race, little ones also had a chance to compete for the title of "Fastest Kid in Town."

+Clue added that money raised from this year's Shuffle will help the chamber provide free training programs and digital opportunities for the organization's more than 900 business members throughout 2021.

-The St. Patty's theme spilled over to Lee's Ford Marina with one of the teams participating in the Lake Cumberland Polar Plunge decking out in Kelly green costumes.
-The plunge serves as the local signature fundraiser for Special Olympics Kentucky.
+The St. Patty's theme spilled over to Lee's Ford Marina with one of the teams participating in the Lake Cumberland Polar Plunge decked out in Kelly green costumes.
+The annual plunge serves as the local signature fundraiser for Special Olympics Kentucky (SOKY).

+That team, "Heart of the Briar Jumper" from Hopkins Elementary and captained by 4th grader Ross Henderson, raised $6,445.
+Other top teams were Ellee's Eskimos with $3,390 and Vette City Guardians of the Children with $469.
+The top individual fundraiser was Ellee's Eskimos captain Sadie Brown with $1,824.

+SOKY's Hannah Blancet announced that the overall amount raised this year was $15,541.

 Commented